mpiwg-research-it/awesome-dh-machine-learning/README.md

 ## Humanities ML Datasets

 ### Sacrobosco Visual Elements Dataset (S-VED)
 The SVED dataset is a large object detection dataset produced by the [Sphere Project](https://sphaera.mpiwg-berlin.mpg.de/).
 The dataset contains images and labelled bounding boxes covering four different classes: "Content Illustrations", "Initials", "Decorations", and "Printer's Marks".
-This dataset is associated with XXX insert paper XXX and a service XXX insert hyperlink to service XXX.
+This dataset is associated with this [paper](#cordeep-and-the-sacrobosco-dataset-detection-of-visual-elements-in-historical-documents) and a [service](#cordeep).

 ## Presentations & publications